-Cacao nibs + goji berries also yummy.
+Cacao nibs + goji berries are yummy options.
 I am a jumble-it-all-together kind of woman, at least when it comes to cookies.

 These are expressly for my peanut butter-loving Dad.
 I’ll make them with sunflower seed butter for my peanut-allergic sister :).
 The power and flexibility of home cooking!

-Can you guess my son’s favorite (above)? 🙂
+Can you guess my son’s favorite (below)? 🙂

-Just a wee bit of dried fruit and a scant amount of chocolate chips make these taste super-indulgent.
+Just a little bit of dried fruit and a scant amount of chocolate chips make these taste super-indulgent.

 - 2 large, very ripe bananas (peel should have black spots), peeled

-- 1 cup rolled oats (quick or old-fashioned, not instant; GF if needed)
+- 1 cup (90 g) rolled oats (quick or old-fashioned, not instant; GF if needed)

 - pinch of sea salt